SourLen/Python-CSGO-Cheat/README.md

 ### Note:

-- Use it in terms of it's Licence!
+- Use it in terms of it's License !